 "[...]
-Even though the year could have been cooler, this 2016 vintage seems more mature than the 2017s—a consistent trend here—and in this case, it’s thanks to the Graciano from Rioja Baja.
-There are more Mediterranean notes of aromatic herbs in this vintage, and the wine is quite rich and full-bodied yet fresh, lively, and long-finishing.
+Even though the year could have been cooler, this 2016 vintage seems more mature than the 2017 vintages—a consistent trend here—and in this case, that’s thanks to the Graciano from Rioja Baja.
+There are more Mediterranean notes of aromatic herbs in this vintage, and the wine is quite rich and full-bodied yet fresh, lively, and long on the finish.
 There is also less oak than in previous vintages.”
-(Wine Advocate 2019 - Luis Gutiérrez) A modern and flavorful wine.
+(Wine Advocate 2019 – Luis Gutiérrez) A modern and flavorful wine.

-Buy your Exopto wines at the best price in a private sale!
+Buy your Exopto wines at the best prices in a private sale!

 Starting at €99 on your first order